shahrzadabedi/CryptocurrencyQuoteAPI/Answers_to_technical_questions.md

 	What you should do generally is to track the log records to spot where the performance issue arises.
-After That you can go deeper and if the performance issue is with an external api call, ask for support of the api providers wherever they are and if it is something internal you should go deeper to spot the performance problem for example it might be that you are performing a query on a table with lots of columns and returing all thos columns in your select part where you actually don't need those columns.
+After That you can go deeper and if the performance issue is with an external api call, ask for support of the api providers wherever they are and if it is something internal you should go deeper to spot the performance problem for example it might be that you are performing a query on a table with lots of columns and returing all those columns in your select part where you actually don't need those columns.
 	So you may need to do some query optimizations to solve the performance issue.

 4. What was the latest technical book you have read or tech conference you have been to?
 What did you